Background image

 Fern uses a custom data serialization validator to validate every object received by your SDK from the server.
 See an example of this in api/resources/pet/client/Client.ts, where the line return await serializers.Pet.parseOrThrow(_response.body, { calls into the core/schemas/builders code.

-Speakeasy uses Zod (opens in a new tab), an open-source validator.
-The benefit is the elimination of the custom serialization code.
+Speakeasy uses Zod (opens in a new tab), an open-source validator, eliminating the need for custom serialization code.

 Streaming file transmission allows servers and clients to do gradual processing, which is useful for playing videos or transforming long text files.